lusignan/zacdelusignan-site/content/blog/2020-11-25-predicting-car-accident-severity/index.md

 ![Light Conditions2](/img/main/lightconditions2.png)

-## Model Selection
+## Model Development

-It's now time to build the model.
+To build the model we'll use the k-Nearest Neighbours (kNN) algorithm.
+Essentially, the kNN algorithm thinks that observations with similar characteristics will have similar outcomes.

 ````
 from sklearn.model_selection import cross_val_score